-This course will cover the major church lending risks and discusses how a bank can prudently manage these risks by exposing participants to the appropriate methods of analyzing and lending to Religious Organizations.
+This course will cover the major lending risks related to this type of financing and discusses how a bank can prudently manage these risks by exposing participants to the appropriate methods of analyzing and lending to Non-Profit Organizations and Religious Organizations.

-This course will also review Statement of Financial Accounting Standards 117 (Required Financial Statements Presentation for NPOs).
+This course will also review Statement of Financial Accounting Standards 117 (now Accounting Standards Codification 958) Required Financial Statements Presentation for NPOs).
 This Standard replaces Fund Accounting, which was used previously by NPOs for many years.

 After completing this course the participant will be able to: